 9. What else may be required?

-You may be required to give a presentation/seminar if you are attending interview for an Academic Post.
+You may be required to give a presentation/seminar if you are attending interview for Academic positions.
 A small number of administrative positions may also require this.
 You will receive details of this requirement when you are being invited to interview.
-You may have to book accommodation if your seminar and interview runs over two days.

 10. Is it possible to claim for expenses if attending interview?